gedw99/arrow-mino/README.md

 ```

-## Goal

-A clean and simple solution for Data and Multimedia (images and video) to be indexed with SQLite enabling Arrow FlightSQL based data queries and updates.

-The example can all be installed easily with just a make file and be cross platform without any docker to make it very easy to run etc.

-It’s also very small amount of code.

-What follows is the proposed Architecture Stack

 ## SQLite

 We start from the SQLite example here: https://github.com/apache/arrow/tree/main/go/arrow/flight/flightsql/example that we can built on top of.

 ## SQLite replication